 By the NATA COPA Public Safety Committee

 In the November NATA News, p.
 33, the NATA COPA Public Safety Committee reviewed the advantages of police, fire and public safety departments having athletic trainers on-site to help tactical athletes return to work faster following an injury.
 This blog series is an extension of that article, highlighting three ATs employed in emergency services departments around the country.
 These blogs will highlight how the on-site athletic trainer model works in departments of different sizes and budgets.
 This will demonstrate how the model is implemented in real-world settings, its effectiveness and adaptability across different organizational contexts, giving a clear understanding of its advantages, challenges and results.
-Today’s blog highlights Kim White, DAT, LAT, ATC, who provides care to the Indianapolis Metropolitan Police Department.
+Today’s blog highlights Sean Higgs, MS, ATC, PTA, who works with the Los Angeles Fire Department.

 As this story highlights, officers and firefighters are well-equipped to help others, but they often neglect caring for themselves.
 Entrusted to protect and serve, they’re known for their ability to ignore pain and push through injuries.
 Such resiliency becomes a kind of code, one the athletic training model seeks to dismantle.
 Getting an injured tactical athlete back to the job quickly and safely means the world to the individual, especially one whose career is simply an extension of their being.
 Imagine adopting a model capable of delivering that kind of result in a repeatable, sustainable fashion.
 The benefits for public safety organizations are numerous.